Vluuks/AndroidPractice/Week 3/Content.md

             super(context, resource, objects);
         }

 - `@NonNull Context context` The context contains information about the global application environment.
 This part is very Android specific and we haven't seen it in our Java example.
 However, it is not adapter-specific and is used for a lot of things in the Android platform so you will often see it.
 A lot of classes need a reference to the context to function properly.
+Needless to say, it can't be null.

 - `int resource` The resource id refers to a layout file so that the adapter knows what template to use to create the appropriate layout for each list entry.
 Remember how in the plain Java example, we told the adapter what kind of border we wanted?
 Instead of just defining what border string to print, we can do much more layout wise in Android!
 This resource id will refer to an XML file that will contain information on what each row in the list should look like.